asterics/AsTeRICS-Grid/README.md

 5. `npm run release-latest` -> same as `npm run release` but with destination https://grid.asterics.eu/latest/
 5. `npm run test` -> runs tests of the project using [Jest](https://jestjs.io/).

+## Run project locally with Docker for developers

+1. go to the directory of the cloned project
+1. `docker compose -f ./compose.dev.yml build` --> build the container image.
+2. `docker compose -f ./compose.dev.yml up` --> start the application.
+3. `docker compose -f ./compose.dev.yml down` --> stop the application.

+You can access the container shell, for example to run Npm scripts, using the following commands :

+- `docker exec -it asterics-aacfordevelopmentenvironment-application-1 /bin/sh` --> Asterics AAC container.
+- `docker exec -it asterics-aacfordevelopmentenvironment-database-1 /bin/sh` --> CouchDB container.

+You can also run the commands directly from the host machine :

+- `docker exec -it asterics-aacfordevelopmentenvironment-application-1 npm run build`
+- `docker exec -it asterics-aacfordevelopmentenvironment-application-1 npm run release`
+- `docker exec -it asterics-aacfordevelopmentenvironment-application-1 npm run release-latest`
+- `docker exec -it asterics-aacfordevelopmentenvironment-application-1 npm run test`

 ## Support us
 While development is currently funded within research projects (see below), the non-profit [AsTeRICS Foundation](https://www.asterics-foundation.org/) pays for the running server costs.
 If you want to contribute to these costs, you're very welcome to donate: